MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 ### Child flow

-A child flow is a sub-flow that is referenced in other Power Automate flows.
+A child flow is a subflow that is referenced in other Power Automate flows.
 It's helpful to define a child flow if there are some steps that you repeat across multiple areas.
 There isn't a specific template or recommended process for child flows, as they're primarily meant to be used for the convenience of consolidating similar steps.

 Provider child flows can't call other provider child flows.

 ## Create cloud flows

-When you understand the types of flows that you want to create, you are ready to create cloud flows.
+When you understand the types of flows that you want to create, you're ready to create cloud flows.
 To do this, follow these steps:

 1. Open the default solution in your Power Apps environment.